Orabi20/CloudDevOpsProject/README.md

 1. **Developer pushes code to GitHub.**
 2. Jenkins:
-   - Pulls project repo and shared libraries
+   - Pulls project repo and shared libraries.
-   - Logs in to AWS ECR
+   - Logs in to AWS ECR.
-   - Builds and pushes Docker image
+   - Builds Docker image.
-   - Runs Trivy vulnerability scan
+   - Runs Trivy vulnerability scan.
+   - Pushes Docker image.
+   - Delete local Docker image.
-   - Updates K8s deployment files in ArgoCD repo
+   - Updates K8s deployment files in ArgoCD repo.
 3. **ArgoCD detects changes and syncs to the EKS cluster.**
 4. **Application is deployed and running in EKS.**